zachcp/datalevin/planner.md

 ## Motivation

-Currently, Datalevin mostly inherits Datascript query engine, which is inefficient, as it does things the following way: All the data that matches each *individual* triple pattern clause are fetched and turned into a set of datoms.
+Currently, Datalevin mostly inherits Datascript query engine, which is inefficient, as it does things the following way: all the data that matches each *individual* triple pattern clause are fetched and turned into a set of datoms.
 The sets of datoms matching each clause are then hash-joined together one set after another.
-Although Datalevin added a few simple query optimizations, it is far from enough.

-Even with user hand crafted clauses order, this process still performs a lot of unnecessary data fetching and transformation, and stresses the join process and materializes a lot of intermediate relations needlessly.
+Even with user hand crafted clauses order, this process still performs a lot of unnecessary data fetching and transformation, joins a lot of unneeded tuples and materializes a lot of intermediate relations needlessly.
+Although Datalevin added a few simple query optimizations, it is far from solving the problems.

 To address these problems, we will develop a new query engine with a query planner.
-We will also provide explain option for the users to see the query plan.
-This query planner will leverage some unique properties of EAV stores, and take advantage of some new indexing structures.
+We will also support a `explain` function for the users to see the query plan.
+This query planner will leverage some unique properties of EAV stores, take advantage of some new indexing structures, and do concurrent query execution.

 ## Difference from RDF Stores

-Although EAV stores are heavily inspired by RDF stores, there are some important differences that impacts the query optimizer design.
+Although EAV stores are heavily inspired by RDF stores, there are some important differences that impacts the query engine design.

 In RDF stores, there's no explicit identification of entities, and a Subject vs.
 Object join is implicit by value unification, whereas in EAV stores, these are